Church of Spiritual Technology: Trementina, New Mexico (San Miguel Ranch / Trementina Base)

 According to CST, the purpose of this base is to provide storage space for an archiving project to preserve Scientology founder L. Ron Hubbard's writings, films and recordings for future generations.
 Hubbard's texts have been engraved on stainless steel tablets and encased in titanium capsules underground.
 The project began in the late 1980s.

 The base includes a number of dwellings and the archives themselves, the latter in a network of tunnels.
 The base also has its own private, concrete airstrip, the San Miguel Ranch Airport (NM53).

 The site is about a 2 1/2-hour drive east of Santa Fe.
 Access is through a gated road and a private concrete airstrip, the San Miguel Ranch Airport (NM53).
 The Trementina location is supposedly a store for material written by L.R.
 Hubbard, as shown in 1998 on ABC News 20/20:

-"Buried deep in these New Mexico hills in steel-lined tunnels, said to be able to survive a nuclear blast, is what Scientology considers the future of mankind," ABC's Tom Jarriel said in his report.
-"Seen here for the first time, thousands of metal records, stored in heat-resistant titanium boxes and playable on a solar-powered turntable, all containing the beliefs of Scientology's founder, L. Ron Hubbard."

 The site is marked from the air with Church of Spiritual Technology double diamonds.
 A runway for smaller airplanes is located on CST owned land in connection to the site.
 The original short strip was expanded in the early 1990s on land acquired by a land swap deal between CST and neighboring land owners in 1992.